 Stage 2: Court claims-issue claim/Issue of Proceedings – Obtaining Judgment

-If there is any work outside standard preparation such as lengthy interest calculations, high volume of invoices etc. we may charge further fees calculated at the hourly rate of £255 +VAT, to be confirmed at outset of matter
+If there is any work outside standard preparation such as lengthy interest calculations, high volume of invoices etc. we may charge further fees calculated at the hourly rate of £255 +VAT, to be confirmed at outset of the matter.

 If payment is not made in full after our pre-issue demand, we will seek your instructions to start legal proceedings at the County Court.